lukateg/strength-age/README.md

 // -- check if there is better way to add chunking text prompt
 // -- check if all routes are covered with the fallback and if URL security is enough
 // -- check if actions that require modals have them
-// -- check if -- remove all loading...
 // -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class (if you want that then you need to store the class name with class ID everywhere since tests and test reviews need to display from which class they are created)
-// -- check if endpoints return null instead of throwing an error if data is not there so the QueryState component works fine (somewhere error is necessery)

-DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS): make widgets increase progress on page load
--- create main page components like main-header and reuse it across the app -- write a bit better confirm test modal text
--- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- add pricing to the landing page
--- header overlaps the layout on the mobileå
--- fix white mode
--- modify upload files to not have list below it and instead display files to upload in the dropbox itself.

-TODO:
- -- check everywhere if status is "active" || "canceled" since subscription stays in the database for all permission checks

 BUGS
 - open class from dashboard and redirect back leads you to classes instead of a dashboard